armandorvila/geodecisions/README.md

 Web system which gives support to carry out making decision processes focused on a geographic target.

 If your question is something like where I should .... ?
-Geodecisions give you a table on which take your decisions.
+Geodecisions gives you a table on which take your decisions.